xmtp/proto/PROTOCOL.md

 # The XMTP Protocol

+This document focuses on describing the current version of the Extensible Message Transport Protocol: XMTP V2.

+To learn about the previous version of the protocol, see [V1](#V1).

 ## Intro

 The protocol allows `clients`, representing identities associated with blockchain accounts (further 'accounts'), to communicate securely with each other.
 The communications are represented as `conversations` between two or more clients.
 A conversation consists of a sequence of `messages` from a `sender` to the other `participants` of the conversation, the `recipients`.